ryanco/x12-parser/docs/source/api/org/pb/x12/Loop.rst

 .. java:method:: public Loop addChild(String name)
    :outertype: Loop

-   Creates an empty instance of \ :java:ref:`org.pb.x12.Loop`\  and adds the loop as a child to the current Loop.
+   Creates an empty instance of \ :java:ref:`Loop`\  and adds the loop as a child to the current Loop.
 The returned instance can be used to add segments to the child loop.

    :param name: name of the loop
    :return: a new child Loop object